201005-reston-bigdata/training-code/week3/notes.md

 Each job submitted to the cluster gets an ApplicationMaster.
 The ApplicationMaster is what requests resources for each task in the job from the Scheduler.

 Example : we have a MapReduce job that has 300 Map tasks and 4 Reduce tasks.
 The Resource Manager ensures we get our 304 containers across the cluster to make this job happen.
-Each machine has a NodeManager that reports on its containers to the ResourceManager so the resourcemanager knows when the job is done and when it needs to allocate resources for addition tasks, when tasks fail, etc.
+Each machine has a NodeManager that reports on its containers to the ResourceManager
-^ This is not perfectly accurate, we'll see a final piece tomorrow.

 sudo ssh-keygen -A
 sudo service ssh start